 The V&A is set to explore our ongoing fascination with handbags in a major exhibition devoted to the accessory.

-From the 25th April, the Victoria and Albert Museum will present an exhibition devoted to the accessory from designer handbags to despatch boxes, vanity cases to military rucksacks, it is set to concentrate on the function, status and craftsmanship of bags.
+The Victoria and Albert Museum will present an exhibition devoted to the accessory from designer handbags to despatch boxes, vanity cases to military rucksacks, it is set to concentrate on the function, status and craftsmanship of bags.

 Bringing together designs from Mulberry to Karl Lagerfeld, statement